 The Compensation Committee believes that common share ownership allows our executives to better understand the viewpoint of shareholders and incentivizes them to enhance shareholder value by aligning their interests with shareholders' interests.
-To that end, in 2010, the Compensation Committee and Board adopted a formal share ownership policy.
-The share ownership policy requires each executive to retain an aggregate number of common shares having a market value at least equal to a specified multiple of such executive's annual base salary.
+Since 2010, Elme has had a share ownership policy that requires each executive to retain an aggregate number of common shares having a market value at least equal to a specified multiple of such executive's annual base salary.
 The aggregate number of common shares required to be held by each executive is determined based on the executive's base salary as of the date they first become subject to the share ownership policy and calculated using the market value of common shares over the 60 trading days prior to such date.
 Once established, an executive's common share ownership goal will not change because of changes in his or her annual base salary or fluctuations in Elme's common share price.
 The applicable multiples of base salary required to be held are as follows: